sudharshankr/DL-SCA-Inner_AES/README.md

 The directory `cpa_attacks` contains the scripts for CPA.
 In order to perform the CPA attacks, like done for DL, the traces and their PoIs are first extracted from the given `.trs` file and stored in a `.npz` file.
 These extracted traces are then used by the attack scripts.
 As for the attack scripts, as their names suggest, `cpa_round_1.py` performs CPA for round 1 hypothesis, `cpa_round_2.py` for round 2 and `cpa_round_3.py` for round 3.

 This project was done as a part of my master thesis at TU Delft.
 The findings of this project can be found in the eprint archive [here](https://eprint.iacr.org/2021/981.pdf).
-You are always welcome to contibute by issuing pull requests :)
+You are always welcome to contibute by creating pull requests :)